snehuvarbhe/Madhav_ecommerce_sales_dashboard/README.md

 - Product performance comparison over time.

 ## Conclusion
 The "Madhav Ecommerce Sales Dashboard" project provides a powerful tool for tracking and analyzing online sales performance.
-By leveraging SQL and Power BI, the dashboard delivers actionable insights that empower Madhav's team to make informed decisions, optimize operations, and drive business growth.
+By leveraging Power BI, the dashboard delivers actionable insights that empower Madhav's team to make informed decisions, optimize operations, and drive business growth.

 ## Access the Dashboard
 You can view the dashboard and explore the insights by following this link.